przemwo/js-blog-project/pages/2019-05-25-gently-introduction-to-react-hooks-part-2/index.md

 As I wrote before, the function passed to `useEffect` is executed after each render.
 When user enters a new character in the input field, the new value of `userName` is saved to the state, which in turn causes next render of the component.
 Then function passed to `useEffect` is executed again and the text in the input field is selected.
 We have to fix it!

 `useEffect` can accept an array as a second parameter.
-Elements of this array are variables.
-Our effect depends on these variables.
-After each render, React checks whether one of these variables has changed and runs the the effect.
+Elements of this array can be any number of variables. **After each render**, React checks whether one of these variables has changed.
+If so the effect runs.

 ```jsx
 useEffect(() => {